Faculty in the Department of History

 “Abraham,” “Judah,” Jehoahaz,” “Manna.”
 In The Routledge Dictionary of Ancient Mediterranean Religions.
 Edited by E. Orlin.
 New York: Rutledge, 2015.

-Selected courses: History of the Bible and the Ancient Near East; The First Historians; Origins of Western Religion; Earliest Christianity; History of Judaism; God, Gods and Goddesses in the Biblical World; Theory and Method in the Study of Religion; Genesis: History, Literature, Religion; Religion and Violence; Prophecy and History.
+Selected courses: The First Historians; History of the Bible; Origins of Western Religion; Early Christianity; History of Judaism; Theory and Method in the Study of Religion; God, Gods and Goddesses in the Biblical World; Genesis: History, Literature, Religion; Religion and Violence; Prophecy and History.

 Society of Biblical Literature, European Association of Biblical Studies, American Schools of Oriental Research, American Academy of Religion.